secretstartups/handbook/sites/handbook/source/handbook/marketing/marketing-operations/campaigns-and-programs/index.html.md

 - Click Save

 ## Steps to Use HopIn Connector
-Follow all of the set up steps [above](/handbook/marketing/marketing-operations/campaigns-and-programs/#steps-to-setup-marketo-programs-and-salesforce-campaigns).
-You will also need to do go into the `Hopin Integration` folder in the Owned Event Template and you will see several smart campaigns and a form.
+Follow all of the set up steps to clone the template, update tokens, and update the Salesforce campaign [above](/handbook/marketing/marketing-operations/campaigns-and-programs/#steps-to-setup-marketo-programs-and-salesforce-campaigns).
+You will also need to follow the instructions below to activate the Hopin campaigns.

 Important Notes:
-* **YOU MUST CONNECT HOPIN TO MARKETO BEFORE YOU TURN ON REGISTRATION IN HOPIN** (STEP 1 BELOW)**
+* **YOU MUST CONNECT HOPIN TO MARKETO BEFORE YOU TURN ON REGISTRATION IN HOPIN** (STEPS 2 OR 3 BELOW)**
 * To send emails using the Magic Links, you must sent the email via a smart campaign and NOT an email program.
 Otherwise, the join link will not properly populate.
+This means the confirmation email AND any reminder emails that include the join link must be sent through a smart campaign.
+This is built into the template.
+* You must update the `{{my.hopin event name}}` and `{{my.hopin ticket code}}` tokens with information from Hopin in order for registrants to be processed correctly.
+Details are in the instructions below.

+1. Update your Hopin-specific tokens.
+   - `{{my.hopin event name}}` - You can pull the `Event Name` from the HopIn platform - This is the name of the event exactly as it appears in Hopin.
+   - `{{my.hopin ticket code}}` - Find your Ticket Integration Code in Hopin by selecting an event, and going to the Tickets page of your event dashboard.
+Copy the URL of the ticket name you want to use, and strip out everything but the number at the end (keep everything after the word `code=` in the URL).
+     - If you are only registering for a single ticket, all you need to do is update the token, but if you have multiple ticket options, you will need to create a select dropdown in the form that holds the Integration Codes as stored values - ([ask Mops to do this for you](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new#form_request)).
-1. `01a Registration from Hopin` is used if you are using HopIn registration pages.
+1. `01a Registration from Hopin` is used if you are using HopIn registration pages (skip to next step if you are using a Marketo landing page).
 This smart campaign triggers off of a custom activity `Registers for HopIn Event` and will add the registrant to the proper campaign. **THIS WILL ONLY PASS `First Name`, `Last Name`, `Email`, and the name of the event.
 In order to capture any of the custom fields (like company name), you'll need to set up the next step to capture registrants from Marketo.
 Otherwise, a dataload will be required**
-   - To use, make sure you update the program token `{{my.hopin event name}}` with your HopIn event name.
+   - The program token `{{my.hopin event name}}` must be populated to use this with your HopIn event name.
 Use `starts with` as the operator to make sure you catch all registrants.
-You can pull the `Event Name` from the HopIn platform.
-   - When token is updated, you can turn on.
+   - If token is updated, you can turn on.
 No changes are necessary for the Flow.
-   - Do not turn on if you are not utilizing HopIn registration pages
+   - Do not turn on if you are not utilizing HopIn registration pages.
+You will not use this if you are using a Marketo landing page.
 1. `01b.
-Push Registrants from Marketo to Hopin` is used if you are utilizng a Marketo form to capture registration for the HopIn Event.
+Push Registrants to Hopin from Marketo + Send Confirmation Email` is used if you are utilizing a Marketo form to capture registration for the HopIn Event.
 Do not turn on if you are **only** utilizing HopIn registration pages
-     - Before you start with the smart campaign, you need to make sure you update the copy for the registration confirmation email named `Hopin - Confirm`.
-First, update all tokens on the program and then fill in the missing pieces of the email itself.
-You'll need to add `{{member.hopin join link}}`` as the CTA to the email.
+     - Before you start with the smart campaign, you need to make sure you update the copy for the registration confirmation email named `Confirm - Hopin v2`.
+First, confirm all tokens on the program and then fill in the missing pieces of the email itself.
+Confirm that `{{member.hopin join link}}` is the CTA to the email.
 That will contain the link specific to each person to join the event.
-     - Next, you need to update the program token of `Ticket Integration Code` this field is already on the form, but must be updated to match the specific ticket code in HopIn.
-        - Find your Ticket Integration Code in Hopin by selecting an event, and going to the Tickets page of your event dashboard.
-Copy the URL of the ticket name you want to use, and strip out everything but the number at the end.
-     - If you are only registering for a single ticket, all you need to do is update the token, but if you have multiple ticket options, you will need to create a select dropdown in the form that holds the Integration Codes as stored values - ([ask Mops to do this for you](https://gitlab.com/gitlab-com/marketing/marketing-operations/-/issues/new#form_request)).
+        - The `{{member.hopin join link}}` token will automatically send the `Magic Link / Join Link` for the registrant to confirm their registration.
+        - The magic link is automatically created by the webhook, do not update that field.
      - No changes are necessary for the campaign flow.
 The flow will request a Webhook, which will push the registrant into HopIn, as well as send registrant a registration confirmation email.
     - The landing page template is already set up to have this form.
-    - Before you turn on, make sure you have updated tokens in the email `Hopin - Confirm`, as this will automatically send the `Magic Link / Join Link` for the registrant to confirm their registration.
-        - The magic link is automatically created by the webhook, do not update that field.
+You will need to change the landing page after form submit to the Thank You Page for this program.
+It will default to the template landing page.
      - Turn on `01b.
-Push Registrants to HopIn from Marketo`.
+Push Registrants to Hopin from Marketo + Send Confirmation Email`.
 Then test by registering on that landing page.
-After 2 minutes, you will recieve an email asking to confirm your registration, click the link and follow prompts on the HopIn page.
+After 3 minutes, you will recieve an email asking to confirm your registration, click the link and follow prompts on the HopIn page.
 Once confirmed, you will receive an email from HopIn saying it was successful.
 You can also look into the `attendees` section in HopIn and make sure your test is there too - once you see it, you can `remove` your test lead from the list and go live with the landing page.
 1. `02 Attended Hopin` is used to track attendees of the event - it will not track individual sessions, only overall attendance.
    - To use, make sure you update the program token `{{my.hopin event name}}` with your HopIn event name.
 In the Smartlist, Use `starts with` as the operator to make sure you catch all registrants.
-You can pull the `Event Name` from the HopIn platform.
    - When token is updated, you can turn on.
 No changes are necessary for the Flow.
-1. Registration Troubleshooting
- There is a list called `Registration Errors` that will populate if the Magic Link is not properly populated.
-If this is the case, you will need to send a magic link via the HopIn platform.
-Follow these directions:
-    - Log into HopIn and navigate to your event
-    - On left side nav, look for `Magic Link` and click the `Manage Invitations` tab.
-There you'll see who has registered (confirmed clicked) and those who haven't.
-You can send emails to these people who are not registered to ensure they are confirmed before the event starts.

 ## Steps to Setup Linkedin Lead Gen Form *Gated Content Only